material-admin/doc-material-components/button-examples/Web/web-button-example.md

 ## Using buttons

-Before you can use a button, you will need to install the following:
+Before you can implement a Material button, you will need to install the following:

 * [Material button(s)](#install-mdc-button-or-mdc-icon-button)
 * [Add a theme](#add-a-theme)